Advanced configuration

 The standard installation uses unencrypted web traffic over HTTP.
 The IT policy of many companies requires encrypting all web traffic of all web applications over HTTPS.

-This is pretty easy to configure in frePPLe.
 FrePPLe uses a standard Apache web server.
-A google search will provide a lot of info on how to achieve this.
+A google search will provide a lot of info on the required configuration steps.

 a2enmod ssl # Enable the ssl module